deployingcraftcms/deployingcraftcms.com/docs/images/README.md

 ## Extensions

 The following extensions are installed and enabled by default.
 These meet the Craft CMS server requirements.

+> Note: both MySQL and PostgreSQL are supported out of the box; allowing you to move between the two (if required and highly unlikely).
+This also allows us to maintain one image per PHP version instead of two.

 - bcmath
 - Core